Givet: History

 preserved in the notebook by British seaman William Carter.
 British seaman, John Wetherell, a survivor of the British 38-gun frigate HMS Hussar that had wrecked near Brest and was burnt by her crew to prevent her capture, was imprisoned at Givet from 1804 to 1814 and left an account of his experiences.

 In World War II, Givet was occupied by the Germans on May 12, 1940 and liberated by the allies on September 7, 1944.
 By December 1944, 11,000 American soldiers were billeted in the ancient Charlemont fortress.
 The German Ardennes Offensive targeted Givet and its crossing of the Meuse.
 The British, under General Montgomery, organized a last-ditch defense, and on 24 December, the German drive was stopped about 10 km from Givet.

-Givet is also the birthplace of writer Henry Bidou (1873 – 1943) and oboist Gilles Silvestrini (born 1961).
+Givet is also the birthplace of writer Henry Bidou (1873 – 1943), pianist Jeanne-Marie Darré (1905-1999) and oboist Gilles Silvestrini (born 1961).

 Population

 Transport

 SNCF's TER Grand Est trains run at about hourly intervals from Givet station to Charleville-Mézières, taking about an hour for the 64 km route.
 Compagnie des chemins de fer des Ardennes opened the station in 1862.

 TEC bus 154A runs every hour or two from the station to Dinant, taking about 42 minutes.
 It replaces railway line 154A, which took about 30 minutes for the 22 km route and closed in 1988.
 In 2021 a study began into reopening a single track, with a cycleway alongside.